Notice of Pre-AIA or AIA Status

 generating an input embedding sequence by concatenating the second set of embeddings; (Fig. 1 shows the embeddings being combined)

-generating, via an encoding network, intermediate history features based on the history embedding sequence; and (Section III.
+generating, via an encoding network of a transformer model, intermediate history features based on the history embedding sequence; and (Section III.
 Proposed Methodology (A Transformer) “The transformer adopts the encoder–decoder architecture, and its encoder and decoder are both stacked by multiple independent feature extractors”)

-generating, via a decoding network, predicted measurement data based on the intermediate history features and the input embedding sequence, wherein the predicted measurement data includes next measurement data of the given part at a next station, the next station being after the station subsequence in the station sequence.
+generating, via a decoding network of the transformer model, predicted measurement data based on the intermediate history features and the input embedding sequence, the decoding network generating the predicted measurement data via a cross-attention mechanism, wherein the predicted measurement data includes next measurement data of the given part at a next station, the next station being after the station subsequence in the station sequence.
 (Introduction “A dynamic soft-sensing model is proposed to make full use of the historical information and the current observable state to predict key quality indicators at present or at a certain time in the future” and in Section C. Highway Network and Output Layer “Since the self-attention mechanism is able to capture the relationship between any two moments, the output hidden state at the last time step of the transformer [which contains a decoder] is kept and combined with the output of the highway network to obtain the prediction result through the fully connected linear layer”).

 Zhiqiang does not teach: